 The breadfruit flour is the flour that is derived from the milling of dry pulp of breadfruit plants, Artocarpus altilis of the Moraceae family.

-Varieties

-The South Pacific Commission published the results of a breadfruit survey in 1966, describing 166 named sorts from Tonga, Niue, Western and American Samoa, Papua and New Guinea, New Hebrides and Rotuma.
-There are 70 named varieties of seeded and seedless breadfruits in Fiji.

-Varieties are locally separated into 8 classes by leaf form.
-The most used cultivar is “Ma’afala”

-ʻUlu Maoli (Hawaiian ʻulu): The original variety introduced to Hawaiʻi, known for its traditional significance and widespread presence.

-Ma’afala: A Samoan/Tongan variety, compact and prolific, with creamy, pale yellow flesh; now widely propagated via tissue culture.

-Otea: A fast-growing, Tahitian variety producing large, seedless fruits with firm, tender texture and pale yellow flesh; highly productive.

-Ulu Fiti: A Fijian variety, seeded, tender, and moist with a sweet flavor when ripe.

-Puou: A large, round fruit with slightly raised skin segments and a “collar” around the stem; more disease-prone than others.

-Lipet: A Micronesian variety known for large fruits, with some reaching nearly 11 lb; highly valued for yield.

 2.2 Breadfruit

-Fresh, firm and mature to ripe fruit, with white to yellow, is harvested, washed and dry.
+Fresh, firm and mature fruit, with white to yellow flesh.
 Fruit that is over-ripe, fallen, green, bruised and/or damaged, or containing foreign materials such as sticks, stem, leaves, bark and root material should be rejected and not be used in the production of breadfruit flour.

 2.3 Production of breadfruit flour

 Mature fruits are harvested.
 Washed breadfruits are peeled, and the pulp is sectioned, blanched, and then dried.
 Dried pulp is ground in a mill to produce flour that passed through a sieve.

+[Time frame of processing when harvest]

 3. ESSENTIAL COMPOSITION AND QUALITY FACTORS (More data on fruit than on flour)

 To the extent possible, breadfruit flour shall be free from objectionable matter (e.g. leaves, seed fragments, fruit skin fragments, stems, insects, etc.) and according to good manufacturing practice.
+Breadfruit Flour is naturally gluten free and can be used as an alternative to gluten containing flours.

 Breadfruit flour shall be: